Anna Lundberg

-Anna Lundberg (born 20 August 1994) is a British-based Swedish actress.
+Anna Lundberg (born 20 August 1994) is a Swedish actress.
 She is best known for playing herself in the BBC TV series Staged.

 Early life and education

 Lundberg was born in Helsingborg, Sweden.
 She completed a three-year theatre program in Sweden before moving to the United Kingdom to further her studies.
 In the UK, she trained at the London Academy of Music and Dramatic Art (LAMDA) and the Guildford School of Acting.
 She later attended the American Academy of Dramatic Arts in New York, graduating in 2018.

 Career

 After her graduation, Lundberg joined the NY Academy Company and performed in various stage productions, including Othello, Spring Awakening, and Gloria.

 In 2020, she played a fictionalised version of herself alongside partner Michael Sheen in the television series Staged.
 She reprised her role in the second and third series, released in 2021 and 2022.
 In 2021, she appeared in the film Last Train to Christmas.

 In 2022, she voiced the character Marion in an episode of The Sandman.
 In 2024, it was announced that Lundberg would be playing Jexabel Glyce in the Doctor Who audio drama Jenny: The Doctor’s Daughter - Saving Time, which was released in October.

+In 2026, it was announced that Lundberg would voice Fenella Newt in the kids animated series Ivy Newt.
+She also lent her voice to Nivora in the English version of the video game Wuthering Waves.
+From December to January 2027, Lundberg will be starring in Monument, written by Rhys Warrington and directed by Francesca Goodridge at the Royal Court Theatre and Sherman Theatre in Wales.